karandepooja2004/Employee-Attendance-System/README.md

-# 🎓 WorkTrack AI - Employee Attendance System
+# 🎓 Employee Attendance System

 An AI-powered Employee Attendance System using **Face Recognition** that automatically marks **IN/OUT time** and calculates **working hours**.